 For local recurrence after surgical treatment, all scar planes and reconstructive flaps are excised along with residual cancer.
 Radiation therapy, chemotherapy, or both may be done but have limited effectiveness.
 Patients with recurrence after radiation therapy are best treated with surgery.
 However, some patients may benefit from additional radiation treatments, but this approach has a high risk of adverse effects and should be done with care.
 The immune checkpoint inhibitors Immunotherapy and Targeting Inhibitors of Immune Responses A number of immunologic interventions, both passive and active, can be directed against tumor cells.
 (See also Immunotherapeutics.)
 In passive cellular immunotherapy, specific effector cells... read more pembrolizumab and nivolumab are available for recurrent or metastatic disease resistant to platinum based chemotherapy; while the early results are promising, best practices for integrating these treatments into clinical care are not yet clear.

 Pain is a common symptom in patients with head and neck cancer and must be adequately addressed.
-Palliative surgery or radiation may temporarily alleviate pain, and in 30 to 50% of patients, chemotherapy can produce improvement that lasts a mean of 3 mo.
+Palliative surgery or radiation may temporarily alleviate pain, and in 30 to 50% of patients, chemotherapy can produce improvement that lasts a mean of 3 months.
 A stepwise approach to pain management, as recommended by the World Health Organization: Guidelines for the pharmacological and radiotherapeutic management of cancer pain in adults and adolescents, is critical to controlling pain.
 Severe pain is best managed in association with a pain and palliative care specialist.

 Pain, difficulty eating, choking on secretions, and other problems make adequate symptomatic treatment essential.
 Patient advance directives Advance Directives Advance directives are legal documents that extend a person's control over health care decisions in the event that the person becomes incapacitated.
 They are called advance directives because... read more regarding such care should be clarified early.